istio/istio.io/content/en/docs/ops/common-problems/network-issues/index.md

 This is particularly problematic when matching telemetry filters, like `istio.stats`, because they are version specific (i.e., they include the `proxyVersion` field in their match criteria) and therefore will be replaced by newer ones when upgrading Istio.
-As a result, an `EnvoyFilter` like the one above may intially be working perfectly but after upgrading Istio to a newer version it will no longer be included in the network filter chain of the sidecars.
+As a result, an `EnvoyFilter` like the one above may initially be working perfectly but after upgrading Istio to a newer version it will no longer be included in the network filter chain of the sidecars.

-To avoid this issue, you can either change the operation to one that does not depend on the presence of another filter (e.g., `INSTERT_FIRST`), or set an exlicit priority in the `EnvoyFilter` to override the default creation time-based ordering.
-For example, adding `priorty: 10` to the above filter will ensure that it is applied after the `istio.stats` filter which has a default priority of 0.
+To avoid this issue, you can either change the operation to one that does not depend on the presence of another filter (e.g., `INSERT_FIRST`), or set an explicit priority in the `EnvoyFilter` to override the default creation time-based ordering.
+For example, adding `priority: 10` to the above filter will ensure that it is applied after the `istio.stats` filter which has a default priority of 0.